 Our experience with the Lord will give us just as much confidence to live a Christian life.
 Which in turn will help us to share that message with others.
 And when we share we will know that we know what we are talking about.

 Lord, we yearn for a personal encounter with you daily.
 Thank you for continually increasing our faith.

-A related post that you might want to check out is How to Stay Motivated to Read and Investigate God’s Word.
-Another related post you read is Jesus Really Does Want To Be Your Friend.
+Related posts you might want to check out, include How to Stay Motivated to Read and Investigate God’s Word and Jesus Really Does Want To Be Your Friend.

 You can read the entire chapter of Galatians 1 here